khaors/geocompr/main.md

 Section \@ref(geo-ras) covers geometric transformations on raster objects.
 This involves changing the size and number of the underlying pixels, and assigning them new values.
-It teaches how to change the resolution (also called raster aggregation and disaggregation  - see section \@ref(ras-agg)), the extent and the origin of a raster.
+It teaches how to change the resolution (also called raster aggregation and disaggregation, the extent and the origin of a raster.
 These operations are especially useful if one would like to align raster datasets from diverse sources (see section \@ref(raster-alignment)).
 Aligned raster objects share the same header information, allowing them to be processed using map algebra operations, described in section \@ref(map-algebra).